 The vision of the Collective Change Lab is to create a world where our approaches to collective change radically expand empathy, human potential and justice.
 The work will focus on transformation through research, practice and leadership development.

 John raised two points during the webinar which continue to sit with me.
 The first point is about how we talk about complex issues.
-Often, we try to simply the complexity in a way that we hope makes the issue more accessible to people.
+Often, we try to simplify the complexity in a way that we hope makes the issue more accessible to people.
 John says this is the wrong approach.
 He advocates instead that we invite people in to thinking about the whole picture.

 For example, solving poverty can be achieved by increasing income.
 While this is true, not all poverty will be ended solely by increasing income.
 Poverty is complex and the causes of poverty include lack of access to financial resources, but might also include health and disability challenges, mental health and addictions, homelessness, lack of family and other social supports, etc.